GOLD2021

 1. Conduct educational outreach to public school officials about how to avoid state/church violations.

 By educating public school officials about common state/church violations and how to avoid them, FFRF proactively addresses the most common type of legal complaint it receives.
 Such education serves the parents of school-aged children who object to the inappropriate practice of religion in public schools by school officials; the children themselves who are often the subject of ridicule or ostracism for not being religious or of a different religion than the majority of their peers; and school staff who disagree with these inappropriate practices and face professional repercussions if they publicly object.
-FFRF legal staff will create materials to educate school officials, including videos, written guidelines and informational brochures.
+FFRF legal staff create materials to educate school officials, including videos, written guidelines and informational brochures.
 In addition, staff will reach out to educational associations to offer to present on the topic.

 3. Pursue litigation when a legal complaint is not resolved by educational outreach.

-4. Via the Educate Congress initiative, FFRF aims to build working relationships with Congress members to promote the creation of public policy and legislation to support the separation of state and church and uphold secular values.
-This two-pronged initiative relies on the direct communication efforts of FFRF's Director of Governmental Affairs overseen by the Director of Strategic Response and the strength of grassroots outreach efforts designed to empower secular constituents to advocate for reason-based public policy and legislation.
+4. FFRF aims to build working relationships with Congress members to promote the creation of public policy and legislation to support the separation of state and church and uphold secular values.

 How we listen